intel/dffml/docs/arch/alice/discussion/0023/reply_0049.md

 - investigate: game theory
   - looks aligned at first glance
 - apply gird city design principles to maintain living entities (cve scanning Alice)
+  - shes everywhere and nowhere at the same time.
+She’s fully event based which means resuming from cached state, any system context stored for instance stored on chain or referenced from another system context (a did doc itself).
+She can transform herself via synthesis into a purpose built representation that waits for wake on lan for instance (full firmware stack and all).